-In 2015, socially responsible investors (so called "SRI") represented 7.7% of Enel's share capital (5.9% in 2014) and 10% of the free float (8.6% in 2014).
+In 20171, socially responsible investors (so called "SRI") represented 8.4% of Enel's share capital and 11.0% of the free float .
 Their weight is growing over time.
 The Group, early in 2016, has set up a specific unit within the IR team fully dedicated to the engagement with SRI institutions.